MaxwellLevenson/puzzle-tools/README.md

   - Numbers in a single digit range are usually used to index words or letters
   - 5 digit numbers could be zip codes
   - Google ambiguous numbers
+- Letters:
+  - If have a grouping on nonsensical letters derived from clues, try to look at the clues to find an ordering (dates, times, addresses, age, etc)
 - Maps: Can be turned into symbols
 - Dates: Can be converted to letters
 - Times: Often semaphores that can be converted to letters